 - Bryan Ellicott for helping the volunteers and so many other things.

 Thanks to the people who cooked and gave away food!
 Thanks to the Red Hook restaurants who ran that free BBQ on Wednesday, 10/31 at the corner of Pioneer and Van Brunt.
 Not only did that feed people, it brought people together.
-That BBQ connected PortSide with the situation; we'd been in the container port for days, dealing with our ship MARY A. WHALEN.
+That BBQ connected PortSide with the situation; we'd been in the container port for days, dealing with our ship MARY A. WHALEN, and it was through that BBQ that we learned about the depth of the destruction.
 Thanks to others who provided food: